Please take note we are a Wilderness Camp in a big 5 Reserve with no fences around the Camping Site.

 Please keep your site clean and tidy and use the facilities provided for rubbish and Braai and Fire ash disposal.
 No Fires to be made on the ground and grass areas.
 Everyone appreciates a well kept site, so please remember that we do not allow trenches to be dug in the park, under no circumstances.

-We permit a maximum of one vehicle per site.
 Vehicles must be parked on your site unless directed by the Customer Reservations Team.

 In the interest of safety, the speed limit throughout the park is WALKING PACE only, not exceeding 10kph.